Jake-Holliman/Jake-Holliman/README.md

 - 👋 Hi, I’m @Jake-Holliman
 - 👀 I’m interested in web development and software sales
-- 🌱 I’m currently learning  MERNstack and javascript
+- 🌱 I’m currently learning  HTML, Javascript and CSS
-- 💞️ I’m looking to collaborate on future projects
+- 💞️ I’m looking to collaborate on future projects and learn everything I can about coding
 - 📫 How to reach me Jgholliman@gmail.com

 <!---